cowboysmall-moocs/progfun/README.md

 progfun
 =======

-Functional Programming Principles in Scala contains all programming exercises for the Coursera course
+progfun contains all programming exercises for the Coursera course (Functional Programming Principles in Scala)